 Herbert Irving Comprehensive Cancer Center, Columbia University, New York City

-The Herbert Irving Comprehensive Cancer Center, located in the Washington Heights neighborhood of Manhattan is a part of the Columbia University Medical Center.
-It is the part of the medical center that is devoted to the treatment, prevention, and research of cancer of all types, including mesothelioma.
-It is just one of 48 National Cancer Institute-designated comprehensive cancer centers in the U.S.
+The Herbert Irving Comprehensive Cancer Center, located in the Washington Heights neighborhood of Manhattan, is part of the Columbia University Medical Center.
+The Cancer Center is devoted to the treatment, prevention, and research of all cancers, including mesothelioma.
+In addition, the center designated a comprehensive cancer center by the National Cancer Institute and is one of only 48 centers in the United States.

 The Cancer Center partners with New York Presbyterian Hospital.
 Through this partnership patients get access to the best treatment and care as well as the expertise of specialists including those who can treat mesothelioma patients.
 The Cancer Center treats more than 3,500 cancer patients each year, including several mesothelioma patients referred from other facilities lacking the expertise and technology to help them.

 About the Herbert Irving Comprehensive Cancer Center

 The Herbert Irving Comprehensive Cancer Center is Columbia University’s center for basic cancer research, clinical research, population cancer research, and cancer treatment for patients.
 It was first established in 1911 and was originally called the Institute for Cancer Research.
 The Institute received the designation of a comprehensive cancer center from the National Cancer Institute in 1979 after receiving cancer center status in 1972.

 The Cancer Center’s mission is to better understand cancer through research, applying that research to treatment and prevention to directly and significantly reduce the progression and incidence of cancer.
 There are more than 240 members of the Cancer Center, drawn from several departments within the Columbia University Medical Center.
 This promotes collaboration in both treatment and research.